OmarNashat01/Stand-With-Palestine/public/BlogsPage/crime-innocent-murder.md

 This document is a work in progress.
 Instances of the crime, commentary of the videos and consequences will be included.
+Note that instances of this crime are too numerous to be collected in one document.